Historical Events for Year 2008

 Feb 23rd - 28th Golden Raspberry Awards: "I Know Who Killed Me" wins

-Cuban President Fidel Castro Feb 24th - Fidel Castro retires as the President of Cuba after nearly fifty years.
+Cuban Revolutionary and President Fidel Castro Feb 24th - Fidel Castro retires as the President of Cuba after nearly fifty years.

 Feb 24th - 80th Academy Awards - "No Country for Old Men", Daniel Day-Lewis & Marion Cotillard win